April 6, 2018

 In addition to its growing portfolio of content, Mattel Creations will kick off the MIPJunior World Premiere TV Screening with its new production “Thomas & Friends: Big World!
 Big Adventures!”
 The premiere will also mark a huge transformation in content for the iconic children’s show.

 “Thomas & Friends: Big World!
-Big Adventures” will see the famous train engine travel farther
+Big Adventures” will see the famous train engine travel farther than ever before, taking kids on his adventures to experience new countries, learn about other cultures and make new friends along the way.

 Meanwhile, Digital Television Russia and Signal Media will lead off the second MIPJunior World Premiere TV Screening with the new kids’ fantasy series “Heroes of Envell.”
 The new series follows four promising pupils–Art, Phil, Vik and Kira–after they find a laptop containing a mysterious game.
 The laptop turns out to be a portal to the game world with real adventures and dangers.
 Together, the pupils must defeat the evil genius Morgarth, who dreams of getting to Earth and gaining control of the population.